- Scientific name: Maja squinado (but see below)

 - Distribution: Found throughout European waters, especially the Mediterranean and parts of the Atlantic Ocean.

 The European spider crab a circular body which is usually light orange to brown in colour (although this may be red in the breeding season) and covered in bumps and has small spines running along the edge.
 Its legs are usually a darker orange and are very long and have two joints in them.
-The claws are relatively small and are on the end of very long arms that also have two joints in them.
+The long arms have two joints in them and terminate in small claws.
 As one of the largest crab species in British waters the European spider crab can have a carapace which is up to 20cm across and the claw to claw measurement of the outstretched arms of a fully grown male can be over 50cm.

 Distribution, Feeding and Behaviour

 The European spider crab feeds on plant matter, shellfish and will also eat animals such as starfish, brittle stars, marine worms, although they will also feed on any other sources of food they come across.
-This species undertake some form of migration where they move in great numbers (presumably as a defence against predators) into deeper water, often covering tens of miles in over several months.
-This migration is poorly understood but is thought to be linked to breeding.
+This species undertakes some form of migration where they move in great numbers (presumably as a defence against predators) into deeper water, often covering tens of miles over several months.
+This migration is poorly understood but is thought to be linked to reproduction.